-SUNY Fredonia computer facilities are a resource for members of the campus community (faculty, staff, students, and other affiliated individuals or organizations authorized by SUNY Fredonia) to be utilized for work consistent with the instructional, research, and administrative goals of the university as defined in the SUNY Fredonia “Missions and Goals” statement.
+Fredonia computer facilities are a resource for members of the campus community (faculty, staff, students, and other affiliated individuals or organizations authorized by Fredonia) to be utilized for work consistent with the instructional, research, and administrative goals of the university as defined in the Fredonia “Missions and Goals” statement.

 Use by nonaffiliated institutions and organizations shall be in accordance with SUNY Administrative Procedures Manual Policy 007-1: Use of Computer Equipment or Services by Non-affiliated Institutions and Organizations.
-All who use SUNY Fredonia computer facilities have the responsibility to do so in an effective, efficient, ethical, and legal manner, as outlined below.
+All who use Fredonia computer facilities have the responsibility to do so in an effective, efficient, ethical, and legal manner, as outlined below.

 B. User Accounts

 The university grants access to particular computer systems with the assignment of specific user accounts based on educational and business need for access.
-Every computer user account issued by SUNY Fredonia is the responsibility of the person in whose name it is issued.
+Every computer user account issued by Fredonia is the responsibility of the person in whose name it is issued.
 University-recognized clubs and student organizations may be issued a user account.
 Faculty advisors shall designate a particular person or persons authorized to act on behalf of the club or organization.
 This person(s) is responsible for all activity on the account and will be subject to university disciplinary procedures for misuse.
 The following include, but are not limited to, examples of theft of services, and subject to penalties described in Section IV.

 - Acquiring a username in another person’s name.